These soft baked Oatmeal M&M Cookies are buttery, filled with mini m&m's, and have pudding mix in them to make them chewy and soft!

 - Different M&M's!
 The options are endless.
 Caramel, peanut butter, and mint (around the holidays), are some of the basics.
 I've heard tell of pretzel or brownie-filled ones as well.

 - Chocolate!
-You can use any type of chocolate chips you want for these.
-Mini, dark chocolate, butterscotch, white chocolate, or peanut butter would be amazing!
+You can use any type of chocolate chips you want to make delicious oatmeal chocolate chip cookies Mini, dark chocolate, butterscotch, white chocolate, or peanut butter would be amazing!

 - Don't overbake!
 And also NO IT IS NOT TOO MUCH SALT.
 It is what makes these cookies amazing, along with the pudding mix.